simonmichael/hledger/hledger/hledger.m4.md

 - have no postings matching any of the negative account terms AND
 - match all the other terms.

-We also support more complex boolean queries.
+We also support more complex boolean queries with the 'expr:' prefix.
 This allows one to combine queries using one of three operators:
 AND, OR, and NOT, where NOT is different syntax for 'not:'.